State Street Corporation: 21st century

 In November 2014, the company sold SSARIS Advisors, its hedge fund unit, to senior management.

 In 2016, State Street launched a program called Beacon, focused on cutting costs and improving reporting technology.
 Their main focus was to shrink their US workforce in order to bolster profits in excess of $2.5 billion (2018 figures).
 Also in 2016, the company acquired the asset management business of General Electric.

-In 2017, the company announced that Jay Hooley, the chief executive officer of the company, would retire.
+In 2017, the company announced that Jay Hooley, the chief executive officer of the company, would retire, to be succeeded by Ronald P. O’Hanley, then vice chairman, president and CEO of State Street Global Advisors.

 In 2018, State Street completed its acquisition of Charles River Development, a Burlington, Massachusetts provider of investment management software.
 The deal closed October 1, 2018, at a cost of approximately $2.6 billion that will be financed by the suspension of share repurchases and the issuing of common and preferred equity.
 News of the acquisition led to a drop in State Street shares of nearly 10% with share prices remaining flat since the purchase.

 In January 2019, State Street announced that it planned to lay off 1,500 employees, increasing the number to 2,300 in July.
 During that period, the company shifted their workforce from the United States to countries like China, India and Poland and operated under a hiring freeze.
 The increased overseas hiring resulted in a net gain of employment of over 3,000.

 In September 2021, State Street agreed to buy Brown Brothers Harriman & Co.'s investor-services business for $3.5 billion in cash.
-Nearly a year since the announcement, the deal was pending regulatory approval.
-CEO O'Hanley noted that a restructuring of the business unit is expected to achieve the approval which would require negotiating a lower price with Brown Brothers.
-Following continued scrutiny in getting the regulatory approvals, the deal was mutually agreed to be dropped in November 2022.
+Following continued scrutiny in receiving regulatory approvals, the deal was mutually agreed to be dropped in November 2022.

+In February 2025, State Street agreed to acquire Mizuho Financial Group's global custody and related business outside of Japan.
+This covered approximately US $580 billion in assets under custody and US $24 billion under administration.
+The transaction is expected to close in late 2025.

 Controversies

 Currency trade fraud

 In 2009, California alleged on behalf of its pension funds CalPERS and CalSTRS that State Street had committed fraud on currency trades handled by the custodian bank.
-In October 2011, two executives from State Street Global Markets left the company following charges over the pricing of a fixed income transaction.
-In April 2016, they were charged by the United States Department of Justice.